mobarski/smol/DECISIONS.md

 **decision**

 - 2023-09-01: we go with a)
-  - **reason**: the simplest solution, arguments can be handled by registers or by stack
+  - **reason**: the simplest solution, arguments can be handled by registers or by stack, we can later convert it into e)